40 Gorgeous Places To Visit In Cornwall

 2. St Michaels Mount

+St Michaels Mount is one of the top places to visit in Cornwall.
 This iconic island castle is one of the most famous places in Cornwall and it’s not hard to see why.

 The castle stands proudly on a granite outcrop surrounded by the sea and is linked to the mainland by a causeway at low tide.
 Historically, St Michael’s Mount was a Cornish counterpart of Mont-Saint-Michel in Normandy, France.